XarkLabs/Xosera/REFERENCE.md

 ### Sample Based Audio Generation

 Xosera has an audio subsystem closely modeled on the Amiga audio hardware (with a few minor improvements).
 It was designed to be suitable for game audio as well as MOD and similar classic "tracker" music playback (but not particularly hi-fi with current DAC).
 It supports 4 independent 8-bit audio channels which are mixed into stereo DAC outputs (using PDM or sigma-delta modulation, typically with an R/C filter).
 Each audio channel has both a left and right audio volume for full panning control (`AUDn_VOL`).
 The audio format is raw 8-bit signed sample values, with two samples per word with a length from 2 to 65536 samples (multiples of 2) and can be stored in either VRAM or TILE memory for audio DMA playback (memory type is selected via high bit of `AUDn_LENGTH`).
-The audio channel managment can be either interrupt driven or polled (with audio interrupts masked), with support for seamless audio chaining.
+The audio channel management can be either interrupt driven or polled (with audio interrupts masked), with support for seamless audio chaining.
 An interrupt will be triggered as soon as a channel starts and is ready to queue the next sample (while the current sample outputs).
 Then the next samples `AUDn_LENGTH` (if length is different), and `AUDn_START` address can be written to queue the sample (and if this is not done before the current sample completes, then the current sample will repeat).
 When the new sample starts, another interrupt will be triggered to allow continued chaning of samples (always queueing the *next* sample to be output by writing to `AUDn_START`).
 The audio sample rate is a multiple of the audio main clock (either 25.125 MHz in 640x480, or 33.75 MHz in 848x480).
 Additionally a sample channel can be immediately restarted by setting the high bit of `AUDn_PERIOD` without waiting for current sample to finish.
 This causes `AUDn_LENGTH` and `AUDn_START` to be immediately reloaded, and first word of the sample fetch begins.

 #### Audio Generation XR Registers Summary